ShadmaN1028/snydEX-s_Slave/README.md

 👉 Bulk delete messages from all channels\
 👉 Auto-detect spam messages (configurable)\
-👉 Ban or mute users for excessive spamming\
 👉 Customizable commands and permissions

 ## 📌 Installation